Yuan-Meng/personal_website/content/posts/negative_sampling.md

 ## Two-Tower Network for Retrieval

 Reranking models are highly customized for each product at each company, since we need to tailor the ranking objective to bespoke business objectives and can afford complex models on a small candidate pool.
-For retrieval, the two-tower network is more or less the go-to choice at many companies to maximize Recall@k efficiently.
+For retrieval, the two-tower network is more or less the go-to choice at many companies to efficiently maximize Recall@k.

 The high-level idea is to encode the *query* (e.g., literally a query in search; a user or a user action sequence in recommendation) and *item* using two deep neural networks that halve in the number of hidden units from one layer to the next (resembling a "tower").
 During training, the two-tower network learns to pull embeddings of positive \<query, item\> pairs closer and push negative pairs apart.